camunda/camunda-docs-manual/content/update/minor/713-to-714/_index.md

 # Legal Note

-Before you upgrade to a Camunda BPM Runtime version >= 7.14.0-alpha1 or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.
+Before you upgrade to a Camunda BPM Runtime version >= 7.14.0-alpha1 (and 7.13.7+, 7.12.12+, 7.11.19+) or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.

 Camunda cannot be held responsible in the event of unauthorized installation or activation of this function.